memtest86plus/memtest86plus/README.md

 making this strategy impractical.
 However, there are testing algorithms that can approximate this ideal strategy.

-## PCMemTest Test Algorithms
+## Memtest86+ Test Algorithms

-PCMemTest uses two algorithms that provide a reasonable approximation of the ideal test strategy above.
+Memtest86+ uses two algorithms that provide a reasonable approximation of the ideal test strategy above.
 The first of these strategies is called moving inversions.
 The moving inversion tests work as follows: